Google Drive: Recent->Click->Magnifying Glass

 Google-Drive Here is a workflow I use with Google Drive all the time.
 Click on “Recent” on the left hand side.
 Click on the file that I was using recently.
 Click on the magnifying glass in the toolbar to jump me to that folder.
 Magnifying glass

-3 responses to “Google Drive: Recent->Click->Magnifying Glass”
+3 thoughts on “Google Drive: Recent->Click->Magnifying Glass”

 1. Hi Alice–This is an interesting one.
 I’m not sure I quite understand a couple of things.
 First–the magnifying glass usually implies a search function, doesn’t it?
 (I realize you didn’t choose this icon!).
 Second–what exactly do you use this function for?
 It is sort of like the ‘Open containing folder’ function in OS?